Sara on Artist Statements:

 Sara had amazing art and music teachers in high school so naturally she applied to a few art schools for university.
-In 2002 she ended up at Alfred University whith the hope of studying painting, photography, and psychology.
+In 2002 she ended up at Alfred University with the hope of studying painting, photography, and psychology.

 Sara hated ceramics in high school but since she was at a top notch ceramics school she figured she should give it another try and signed up for a wheel class.
 Her teacher was a renowned sculptor who taught her to use the wheel as a tool for creating shapes and not take clay too seriously.
 Sara finished the course by making a large Ganesha sculpture from wheel thrown parts that made the sculpture students next door envious.
 After that she was hooked.
 Aside from some dabbling in a few other classes like existentialism and sound art she stuck to painting and ceramics for her Bachelors of Fine Art.
 This split her time between the ceramics department on the first floor where students would hide in room sized kilns to avoid the security guards and the painting studio where her space would get so messy that the studio tech would put a "THIS SPACE IS A HEALTH AND SAFTEY VIOLATION" in it at least once a semester.
 (Sorry about that, Hope!)

-Upon graduating she returned home, rented a studio and stared work at a childcare center.
+Upon graduating she returned home, rented a studio and started work at a childcare center.
 Eventually after taking over the after school program and working at the childcare center for six intense years she was able to quit and commit to creating things full time.
 She now lives and works with her second house rabbit from her local animal shelter (RIP Ressie Bun) and a small cat that she found on a cranberry farm.